-From the moment you start preparing your paper until it is published in the conference proceedings, several stages are in the way, in what we call the Publication Workflow (available in the chart below) This page details this process and how each step follows one another.
-Detailed communication will be provided by email to the first author of the paper whenever an action on their side is necessary, including deadlines.
+From the moment you start preparing your paper until it is published in the conference proceedings, several stages are in the way; this is the Publication Workflow (available in the chart below) This page details this process and how each step follows one another.
+Detailed communication will be provided by email to the first author of the paper whenever an action on their side is necessary, including any deadlines.

 How to prepare and submit your paper has specific instructions, which are available here in the form of a tutorial.

 Every submitted paper will undergo a rigorous, double-blind peer-review process, as follows:

 1. The screening will check for duplicates, papers outside the conference scope, plagiarised papers, papers not written in English, and papers not blind.

 2. Two reviews per paper are performed by independent Programme Committee Members (reviewers).
 The reviews will check how well the paper is written and structured, how are the topics addressed, its academic accuracy, etc.

 3. After the reviews are in, the Track Chairs will analyse each paper in their respective track for a tentative list of accepted / rejected papers.
 During this step, a paper can be moved to another track if deemed appropriate.

 4. A final review by the Programme Committee Chairs takes place for a complete list of accepted and rejected papers for the entire conference.